-Investing in employee development is something that can pay off tenfold in the long-term.
-Doing so helps attract great employees, keeps employees engaged, strengthens the internal talent pipeline, and helps an organization be adaptable and future-ready.
-Many organizations are beginning to invest more in employee development, but are struggling with how to make sure that investment is worthwhile.
+Investing in employee development is a financial outlay that can pay off tenfold in the long-term.
+Doing so helps attract great employees, keeps employees engaged, strengthens the internal talent pipeline, and helps a business stay adaptable and future ready.
+Many organizations are beginning to devote more time, money, and energy to employee development but are struggling with how to make sure that investment is worthwhile.
 To ensure you are getting the most bang for your buck, follow these tips for improving employee development at your organization.

-Many companies are reluctant to invest heavily in holistic employee development because it can take longer to show returns than a one-day training on a technical skill, like how to use a platform.
-In order for employee development programs to be successful, all employees must understand that it has a long-term pay off- especially executives.
-Executives need to exhibit conviction that even though employee development may appear to take time away from operations that generate revenue, it is extremely worthwhile invest time in it.
+Many companies are reluctant to invest heavily in holistic employee development because it can take longer to show returns than a one-day training on a technical skill, like how to use a piece of software.
+For employee development programs to be successful, all employees must understand that it has a long-term pay off—especially the C-suite.
+Executives need to show conviction that, even though employee development may appear to take time away from operations that generate revenue, it is extremely worthwhile to invest time in it.

 2. Focus on manager training.

-Managers have a profound impact on organizational outcomes- Gallup reported that they influence at least 70% of your employees’ engagement.
-Investing in employee development and failing to provide specific development opportunities around management training is a big mistake.
-Many employees become managers because they are good at what they do and move up the ranks, but the reality is that a good manager needs to have remarkable people skills in order to be a leader and to grow an impactful team.
-All employee development should pay special attention to training managers- especially first time managers- and giving them the skills they need to succeed in helping their teams succeed.
+Managers have a profound impact on organizational outcomes.
+Gallup reported that managers influence at least 70% of your employees’ engagement—positively or negatively.
+Investing in employee development and not providing specific development opportunities around management training is a big mistake.
+Many employees become managers because they are good at what they do and move up the ranks, but the reality is that a good manager needs to have remarkable people skills to be a leader and to grow an effective team.
+All employee development should pay special attention to training managers—especially first time managers—and giving them the skills they need to succeed in helping their teams succeed.

 3. Invest in personal development.